Alcohol and your health

 Liver

-Drinking at heavy levels can cause a range of problems for the liver.
-Drinking a lot of alcohol can cause a build-up of fats in the liver.
+Alcohol can cause a range of problems for the liver.
+Alcohol can cause a build-up of fats in the liver.
 This in itself is not harmful and quickly reverses when alcohol consumption is stopped, but it is an indication of liver damage.

 Alcoholic hepatitis is more serious liver damage and occurs when drinking heavily over a longer period of time causes the tissues of the liver to become inflamed.
 While this damage is reversible, severe alcoholic hepatitis is a life-threatening illness.